deepcpatel/GreenDoc/README.md

 ## How we built it
 (1).
 We first finalized the idea, identified the requirements and made a plan.
 <br />(2).
 Then, we assigned the task to each member of the team based on their expertise.
 <br />(3).
-The first phase included the tasks like reading research papers, tutorials, and download the dataset.
+The first phase included tasks like reading research papers, tutorials and download the dataset.
 <br />(4).
 In the second phase of the project, we started developing the platform which included developing Machine Learning model, writing scripts for the Cloud Operations and developing an Android Application.
 <br />(5).
 In the last phase, we Tested our system and prepared the presentation on that.